ELCrocky/Fidelity-Service/README.md

 ## Environment variables

-Sensitive information is not hardcoded; it is supplied through environment variables.
-The backend expects at least the following: `DB_URL` for the database connection address, `DB_USERNAME` for the database username, `DB_PASSWORD` for the database password, and `JWT_SECRET` for the token signing key.
+Sensitive information is supplied through environment variables, never hardcoded: `DB_URL`, `DB_USERNAME`, `DB_PASSWORD` for the database, and `JWT_SECRET` for token signing.
 These values are never committed to version control.

 ---